Compart - Document- and Output-Management

 Within its DocBridge® Suite product family, Compart provides various components - both individually and in combination - that can be used to implement individual, form-based document creation with automated further processing for almost any IT infrastructure.

-Interactive document composition
+Interactive automated document composition

 DocBridge® Impress is a web-based, platform-independent and cloud-enabled software for the page- and device-independent design of documents.
 With the Composition solution, documents can be created and sent to all relevant channels and displayed on different media: as printed pages, as a PDF in an email attachment, as a responsive HTML page in a web browser and on a smartphone/tablet, via messenger services, etc. Each new document needs to be created only once and is available for all media without effort.